Sound issues inside the virtual classroom

 4. Hearing distortions or disruptions in your or another participant’s audio.

 Sound disruptions may occur due to hardware problems with a user’s microphone, or due to interruptions in the Internet connection.

 In case the reason is interruptions in the Internet connection, the system will show a notification.
-You can click on the next article below in order to review more information on how to solve the connectivity issues.

 If you hear echo sounds, this means that there is a device that is channeling the audio back.